At a Glance

 Tailor Your CV: Make sure your CV highlights relevant experience in account handling and showcases your understanding of commercial covers.
 Emphasise any experience with high-value clients or complex risks to align with the job requirements.

 Craft a Compelling Cover Letter: Write a cover letter that reflects your enthusiasm for the role and the company.
-Mention specific reasons why you want to work for this broker, such as their collaborative approach and commitment to client satisfaction.
+Mention specific reasons why you want to work for this global broking house and how your skills can contribute to their collaborative approach.

-Highlight Key Skills: In your application, focus on key skills mentioned in the job description, such as polished communication, task management, and attention to detail.
-Provide examples of how you've successfully used these skills in previous roles.
+Highlight Key Skills: In your application, focus on key skills such as communication, organisation, and task management.
+Provide examples of how you've successfully built rapport with clients and managed portfolios in previous roles.

-Showcase Your Ambition: Express your career ambitions clearly in your application.
-Whether you aim to progress into a managerial position or specialise in a particular industry, make it known how this role fits into your long-term career goals.
+Showcase Your Ambition: Express your career aspirations clearly in your application.
+Whether you aim to progress into a managerial role or specialise further, make it known that you are eager to grow within the company and take on new challenges.

 How to prepare for a job interview at Aston Charles Ltd